iamseeley/ts-www/content/page/about.md

 ### Now

-I recently started a part-time Master of Science in Computer Science program to further improve my programming skills and go deeper on some computer science topics I'm interested in.
+I recently started a part-time MS CS program to further improve my programming skills and go deeper on some computer science topics I'm interested in.